xArm-Developer/xArm-Python-SDK/doc/api/xarm_api.md

     2. If servo_id is None or 8, angle should be a list of values whose length is the number of joints like [axis-1, axis-2, axis-3, axis-3, axis-4, axis-5, axis-6, axis-7]
         ex: code = xarm.set_servo_angle(angle=[30, -45, 0, 0, 0, 0, 80], is_radian=False)
-:param speed: move speed (unit: radian/s if is_radian is True else °/s)
+:param speed: move speed (unit: rad/s if is_radian is True else °/s)
-:param mvacc: move acc (unit: radian/s^2 if is_radian is True else °/s^2)
+:param mvacc: move acceleration (unit: rad/s^2 if is_radian is True else °/s^2)
 :param mvtime: 0, reserved
 :param relative: relative move or not
-:param is_radian: angle value is radian or not, default is True
+:param is_radian: the angle in radians or not, default is True
-:param wait: if True will wait the robot stop, default is False
+:param wait: whether to wait for the arm to complete, default is False
-:param timeout: second, default is 10s
+:param timeout: maximum waiting time(unit: second), default is 10s, only valid if wait is True
 :param kwargs: reserved
 :return: code
 ```